sanjays1/iceberg/README.md

 ## Building

-iceberg is a pure-golang server, so the only dependency needed to compile the server is the golang installation.
+**iceberg** is written in pure Go, so the only dependency needed to compile the server is [Go](https://golang.org/).
 Go can be downloaded from <https://golang.org/dl/>.

 This project uses [direnv](https://direnv.net/) to manage environment variables and automatically adding the `bin` and `scripts` folder to the path.
 Install direnv and hook it into your shell.
 The use of `direnv` is optional as you can always call iceberg directly with `bin/iceberg`.